nuclight/musctp/README.md

 2. Generalizing traditional "Layer 3 is IP or IPv6 packet" to _tunneling over arbitrary protocols_ (UDP being just the simplest case, but it is easy to define a new tunnel type) and support for tunneling over **asymmetric protocols** - where server can't initiate packets on it's own but only can reply to client (e.g. exactly one client packet in HTTP/1.0 request and exactly one server's reply to it).
 3. There is no concept of "port" (except of in tunnel addresses) - there are "services" at association setup and ephemeral ids for subsequent packets.

-Encryption and message authentication are done in per-packet (IPSEC) style, because TLS does not satisfy such requirements.
+Encryption and message authentication are done in per-packet (IPsec) style, because TLS does not satisfy such requirements.

 Despite of such hard constraints, muSCTP offers less than in SCTP but still reasonable limits to user application: